 Truth be told: you are living longer and more energetically than all other generations before you.
 Longevity changes the narrative structures of life.

 Travel not only helps you orient your life, but it also has the capacity to integrate differences.
 Of course, there are always accommodations to be made even when traveling with a husband, a best friend or strangers.

-All travel scenarios are come with difficult issues and it’s best to handle these with grace.
+All travel scenarios come with difficult issues, and it’s best to handle these with grace.
 I truly thought that my boyfriend and I would break up after our Cuban trip.
-It was only the second time we got on a plane together and the first trip was 4 days to San Diego.
+It was only the second time we got on a plane together and the first trip was four days to San Diego.
 What could possibly go wrong?

 When he asked me what I’d like to do, I knew he already had another idea.
 Most of the time, we did it his way.
 If I had strong feelings about something, I made them known.
 Sometimes it didn’t go well.

-I’m an old hand at travel and I know what I like: breaks, food, rest stops in 4-star hotels and lots of sleep after an arduous day.
-But, in order to have a really good times haring the travel experience, I had to make many accommodations for my boyfriend.
+I’m an old hand at travel, and I know what I like: breaks, food, rest stops in four-star hotels and lots of sleep after an arduous day.
+But, in order to have a really good time haring the travel experience, I had to make many accommodations for my boyfriend.
 And as far as I know, we didn’t break up.